pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 The upstaking requirement is to ensure that a `Supplier` incurs a cost for changing the services they provide too frequently, which could lead to a poor user experience for `Gateways` and `Applications`.

-The upstake amount may be adjusted in the future based on network conditions and feedback from the community.
+It is also necessary to dissuade sybil or flooding attacks on the network.

 :::